Shelly Hoekstra

 An Exploration of Sound Healing

 Sound healing is an alternative modality for the senses that utilizes specific tones for healing purposes.
-It is based on brainwave entrainment, precise frequencies used to induce mental states, and sound resonance, the synchronization of the energy in our bodies (including matter such as cells) to the sounds being played.
+It is based on entrainment, precise frequencies used to induce mental states by means of synchronization of vibration to the sounds being played.
+These vibrations not only work for brain entrainment but also have the ability to realign the energy in our biofield and our physical bodies back to a homeostatic state.

 To explain this phenomenon, when two grandfather clocks are placed near one another, their pendulums will begin to swing in the same rhythm.
 Another example is to place two tuning forks with the same frequency next to one another.
 When one tuning fork is made to vibrate, the second will begin to vibrate in unison.
 If you then stop the first tuning fork from vibrating, the second will still continue to vibrate until all of the original energy has been expended.